 Bluetooth connected monitor

 You can have the type that is through an actual monitor – the old fashioned way, connected by Bluetooth.
 The downside of this is that the range may be poor.
 So if you have thick walls or the baby room is far away from where you are then you will have poor or no connection.
 Our first camera was one of these.
-We had added the Motorola Baby Cam (US link) to our registry list for Michael’s baby Shower.
+We had added the Motorola Baby Cam (US link) to our registry list for my firstborn’s Baby Shower.

 I was so excited about it and it worked ok for the first 6 months.
 However, after a few connection problems, you really start getting pissed off.
 My monitor really experienced connection problems and pretty much always.
 Our baby registry list was with John Lewis, and their returns policy is amazing too (Amazon Prime has a great returns policy no doubt) – but with John Lewis, we could return it even after 6 months.